Legislative Report

 Introduced: 2/15/2023

 Summary: Existing law requires the Department of Human Resources to establish and adjust salary ranges for each class of position in the state civil service, subject to any merit limits contained in the California Constitution.
 Existing law provides that, after completion of the first year in a position, an employee shall receive a merit salary adjustment during each year when they meet the standards of efficiency, as prescribed by the department.
+Existing law, the Ralph C. Dills Act, governs collective bargaining between the state and recognized state public employee organizations.
+The act defines “state employee” for purposes of the act and excludes certain employees from that definition, including managerial employees, supervisory employees, and confidential employees.
 This bill would require an employee who is excluded from the definition of “state employee” to be informed in writing of a merit salary adjustment denial 10 working days before the proposed effective date of the adjustment.
 This bill contains other related provisions and other existing laws.

 Memo: